Lapis Lazuli Information Topics:

 Lapis Lazuli History and Uses, Lapis Lazuli Meaning

 Lapis Lazuli Metaphysical Information

 Lapis lazuli is a rock composed of a mixture of several different minerals including lazurite, huaynite, sodalite, noselite, calcite and pyrite.
 Diopside, augite, mica and hornblende may also be present in small amounts.

 Lapis lazuli is imitated today by a number of methods typically involving the use of dyes on a variety of natural rocks and on synthetic materials.

-Some mineral dealers use dyes in combination with the crushing and reconstitution of lower grade lapis lazuli to make "re-constituted lapis lazuli".Return to the Index of Lapis Lazuli Information Topics
+Some mineral dealers use dyes in combination with the crushing and reconstitution of lower grade lapis lazuli to make "re-constituted lapis lazuli".See our Lapis Lazuli Information Index

 Lapis lazuli usually occurs in crystalline limestones as a result of contact metamorphism.